 In just a few weeks, we’re celebrating our 10-year wedding anniversary!
 Whenever people discuss elaborate wedding plans that are stressing them out, I realize I should just keep my mouth shut.
 But I can’t.
 Why?
 Because our entire wedding was planned in one day.
 And other than working out the exact details and making our own invitations, I would probably say we planned our wedding in about 15 minutes (and for under $1,000).

 Here’s how you can plan a wedding in no time at all:

 - Know your location.
-We knew we wanted to get married on the beach.
 Growing up, my family visited the Florida Keys often, and once Richard and I started dating, it became a special place for us as well.
 I called one of the resorts we frequented and made a reservation for two nights.
 I asked them if it would okay to set up some chairs overlooking the ocean, invite a few friends, and get married while we were there.
 They said it was no problem at all.
 Location booked!

 - Find an officiant.
 A quick internet search, and I found a notary in the Keys to officiate our wedding.
 I called and booked her immediately.
 I could check that off the list!

 - Find a place to eat.
 I didn’t want any fancy catered food.
 I wanted food 20-somethings enjoyed.
 I contacted our favorite restaurant in the Keys and asked if we could book their larger room for the event.
 This particular restaurant is on stilts, overlooking the ocean.
 The southside of the restaurant is a party room that could be closed off.
 It easily accommodated our party of under 20 people.
 We served their signature Caesar salad, chicken wings, potato skins, coconut shrimp, and conch fritters.
 Food was good to go!